dannythorne/MakingMinecraft_Take02/README.md

 meantime.
 We do want to hide the original one, though, because it occupies the special origin location that other new game objects will occupy by default.
-(Alternatively, we could just move it out of the way, but we are going to want to hide it eventually anyway so let's just do it now since there is no good reason not to.)
+(Alternatively, we could just move it out of the way, but we are going to want to hide it eventually anyway so let's just do it now.)

   1. In the `Hierarchy View`, select the `Block` game object.